snonux/foo.zone/about/resources.md

 In random order:

+* Backend Banter
-* Dev Interrupted
+* Maintainable
 * The ProdCast (Google SRE Podcast)
-* Deep Questions with Cal Newport
-* Maintainable
 * Fallthrough [Golang]
 * Cup o' Go [Golang]
-* The Pragmatic Engineer Podcast
-* Backend Banter
-* Fork Around And Find Out
 * Hidden Brain
 * The Changelog Podcast(s)
+* Deep Questions with Cal Newport
+* Dev Interrupted
+* Fork Around And Find Out
+* The Pragmatic Engineer Podcast

 ### Podcasts I liked

 I liked them but am not listening to them anymore.
 The podcasts have either "finished" (no more episodes) or I stopped listening to them due to time constraints or a shift in my interests.

+* FLOSS weekly
 * Modern Mentor
-* FLOSS weekly
-* Go Time (predecessor of fallthrough)
 * Ship It (predecessor of Fork Around And Find Out)
+* CRE: Chaosradio Express [german]
 * Java Pub House
-* CRE: Chaosradio Express [german]
+* Go Time (predecessor of fallthrough)

 ## Newsletters I like

 This is a mix of tech and non-tech newsletters I am subscribed to.
 In random order:

-* Monospace Mentor
-* Golang Weekly
+* Applied Go Weekly Newsletter
+* The Imperfectionist
+* The Prgagmatic Engineer
 * byteSizeGo
 * Ruby Weekly
-* The Imperfectionist
-* VK Newsletter
-* The Valuable Dev
 * Changelog News
 * Andreas Brandhorst Newsletter (Sci-Fi author)
+* The Valuable Dev
+* Monospace Mentor
+* VK Newsletter
-* Applied Go Weekly Newsletter
+* Golang Weekly
 * Register Spill

 # Formal education